Background gradientBackground gradient

 How Does Japan’s Minimum Wage Fare Against Other Countries?

-The highest minimum wage in Japan, which is in Tokyo, is only about 7,60 USD per hour.
+The highest minimum wage in Japan, which is in Tokyo, is 1,226 yen or USD 7,66 per hour.
 Compared to the US, this isn’t impressive.

-If we consider New York as Tokyo’s equal in this comparison, Tokyo’s 7,60 dollars seems considerably low against New York’s 16.00 USD per hour minimum wage.
+If we consider New York as Tokyo’s equal in this comparison, Tokyo’s USD 7,66 seems considerably lower against New York’s USD 16 per hour

-Considering all this, Japan still has room for improvement, but luckily, the government has plans for the upcoming years to change this scenario drastically.
-Let’s talk about it.
+Considering all this, Japan still has room for improvement, and luckily, the government has plans for the upcoming years to increase the minimum wage even further.

 image2